emqx/emqx-docs/en_US/security/authn/postgresql.md

 # PostgreSQL

-This authenticator implements password verification algorithm and uses PostgreSQL database as credential storage.
+This authenticator implements the password verification algorithm and uses PostgreSQL database as credential storage.

 ## Storage schema

-PostgreSQL authenticator supports almost arbitrary storage schema.
+PostgreSQL authenticator supports almost any storage schema.
 It is up to the user to decide how to store credentials and access them: use one or multiple tables, views, etc.

 The user should only provide a templated query that selects credentials as a single row containing